 Unfortunately we no longer have any available dates for field trips.
 Please sign up for our Educator's Club to keep up with all of our events.
-If you would like to make a request to borrow classroom materials, please see our Classroom Kits page.
+If you would like to request to borrow materials, please see our Classroom Kits page.
 If you would like a tour of the MagLab, please see our Public Tours page.
 Field trip requests will return in August, 2020.

 Each field trip and Tour visit starts with an hour-long tour, led by a MagLab scientist or a professional educator from the MagLab's Center for Integrating Research & Learning.
 Highlights of the tour include the electronics shop, the pulsed magnet shop, the resistive magnet shop and the world-record hybrid magnet.
 Students see real-world scientific research being conducted at a national science research facility.